Grant Deed Template, Free Download 2026

 What is a grant deed?

 A grant deed is a legal document used to transfer real property ownership that includes two implied covenants: that the grantor has not previously conveyed the property to someone else, and that the estate is free from encumbrances created by the grantor.
 Grant deeds are the standard conveyance instrument in California under California Civil Code 1113 and are also used in several other western states.
-They provide more protection than a quitclaim deed but less than a general warranty deed.
+They provide more protection than a quitclaim deed but less than a general warranty deed template.

-What is the difference between a grant deed and a warranty deed?
+What is the difference between a <strong>grant deed</strong> and a <strong>warranty deed</strong>?

 A grant deed includes only two implied covenants (no prior conveyance and no encumbrances by grantor), while a warranty deed includes the full six covenants of title that cover the entire chain of title.
 The grant deed only protects against defects arising during the grantor's ownership, whereas a general warranty deed protects against all defects regardless of when they occurred.
 California primarily uses grant deeds for standard transactions, while most other states use warranty deeds as the standard conveyance instrument.